ReaperMaga/reapermaga/README.md

 ### About me

-  - 😃 Hello my name is Maga and I'm from russia. 😃
+  - 😃 Hello my name is Maga and I'm from Russia. 😃
-  - 🏠 My home location is currently in Austria 🇦🇹
+  - 🏠 My home location currently is in Austria 🇦🇹
   - 🖥️ Programming languages: Java, JavaScript, TypeScript, C#, Python
   - ⚙️ Most used technologies: React (NextJs), Quarkus (Java), Spring (Java)